Someone recently said to me:

 I hope this is already happening and maybe I am out of the loop, I just don’t know about it yet.

-Forgive me for going on so long, but I have finally come to understand why I am not participating in the Hull2017 hype, because I feel like it’s a Hot Air Balloon, only ignited for a year, and I want to see the five year plan, the ten year plan, the fifty year plan that grabs Hull by its roots and says, wake up damn you, see that life is passing you by, don’t let life nail you in a coffin, break the seal, and step out of your box, your comfort zone of nothingness and become part of the supply chain that encourages growth and profit and people and exchange and beautiful images, smiles on faces, a fulfilment in life that is not only for one year, but for the rest of your generation and the next generation, and the next generations of Hull.
+Forgive me for going on so long, but I have finally come to understand why I am not participating in the Hull2017 hype; because it’s a Hot Air Balloon, only ignited for a year, and I want to see the five year plan, the ten year plan, the fifty year plan that grabs Hull by its roots and says, wake up damn you, see that life is passing you by, don’t let life nail you in a coffin, break the seal, and step out of your box, your comfort zone of nothingness and become part of the supply chain that encourages growth and profit and people and exchange and beautiful images, smiles on faces, a fulfilment in life that is not only for one year, but for the rest of your generation and the next generation, and the next generations of Hull.

 For me, today: The Bee Lady is doing an amazing job for Hull2017